 We refuse to freeze in our homes any longer.
 Fuel Poverty Action are going after thieving energy companies and politicians to assert our rights to warm homes and clean, affordable energy, controlled by people and communities, not greedy companies.

-To find out about climate change and fuel poverty in more detail, read our booklet on the issue.
+To find out more about climate change and fuel poverty, read our pink pamphlet, Climate Justice — at home.